-WHAT: Davis County had three active tuberculosis disease case in 2009 and 100 LTBI cases.
-97% of tuberculosis activity falls under the category of latent tuberculosis infection (LTBI).
+What: Davis County had three active tuberculosis disease cases in 2010 and 80 LTBI cases.
+96% of tuberculosis activity falls under the category of latent tuberculosis infection (LTBI).

-WHO: In Davis County, active disease and LTBI are primarily seen in individuals who are foreign-born or have traveled/lived in endemic countries.
+Who: In Davis County, active disease and LTBI are primarily seen in individuals who are foreign-born or have traveled/lived in endemic countries.

-WHEN: There is no seasonality to tuberculosis disease or infection.
+When: There is no seasonality to tuberculosis disease or infection.
 The county manages, on average, 50 individuals a month with LTBI.

-WHERE: Active disease and latent infections are reported in residents throughout the county.
+Where: Active disease and latent infections are reported in residents throughout the county.